 I make serious detrimental allegations against the RBA in my recent Letter to the Federal Treasurer.
 Therefore, would you copy (from the USB Stick to your hard drive) the welter of files in my folder titled 'Credit Cards'?
-Would you then provide the CD and/or USB Stick, and one of the enclosed two A4 hardcopy to a 'constitutional lawyer' to opine on my - being asked in a Second Wave of the Royal Commission into Financial Services that targeted specifically at Credit Cards, because Credit Cards was largely avoided by Commissioner Kenneth Hayne; and
+Would you then provide the CD and/or USB Stick, and one of the enclosed two A4 hardcopy of this letter, as well as the A4 CD instructions, to a few other lawyers with 'constitutional' experience to opine on my -

-- A. allegations against the RBA in my recent Letter to the Federal Treasurer; - B. Thirty-Two Questions Directed at Three Financial Services Regulators, or a Royal Commissioner, and Supporting Evidence that I prepared to warrant each question

-C. my easy to appraise Evidence Facts Sheet?
+- A. allegations against the RBA in my recent Letter to the Federal Treasurer; - B. Thirty-Two Questions Directed at Three Financial Services Regulators, or a Royal Commissioner, and Supporting Evidence that I prepared to warrant each question being asked in a Second Wave of the Royal Commission into Financial Services that targeted specifically at the overly diverse array of Credit Card Products, because Credit Cards was largely avoided by Commissioner Kenneth Hayne; and - C. my easy to appraise Evidence Facts Sheet?

 Re B. above, in Feb.
 2019 this Writer made a large submission to the Royal Commission into Financial Services.
-However, because this Writer personally did not suffer a financial loss his submission seemingly was dismissed.
+However, because this Writer personally did not suffer a financial loss his submission seemingly was ineligible.